seanslma/maki/Python/Blog/PackageManagement.md

 ## Avoid major changes if there are issues
 New major release usually has many new features and changes - will break your apps test locally using the new version first

 ## Only pinning package versions as a temporal solution
 if not workaround, pin it
-major versions due to latge changes - update the changes later need to check the latest version
+major versions due to large changes - update the changes later need to check the latest version